RosettaCommons/demos/public/homology_modeling_with_end_extension/README.md

 Homology Modeling with End Extension
 ====================================

+Created: Aug 5, 2011
+Last Updated: Aug 5, 2011

 This demo will illustrate a protocol for modeling the structure of a protein given its sequence, provided:

-- there are sequence homologs in the PDB, but
+- There are sequence homologs in the PDB.
-- an n-terminal region of around 140 residues has no identifiable sequence similarity to a protein structure in the pdb
+- But an n-terminal region of around 140 residues has no identifiable sequence similarity to a protein structure in the pdb.

 The input to the protocol is a sequence of interest.
 The output will be a set of Rosetta-generated structural models.

-Created: Aug 5, 2011
-Last Updated: Aug 5, 2011

 Outline
 -------